AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_4/Unit9.md.txt

 | `private`  | ✅         | ❌           | ❌                       | ❌             |
 | `protected`| ✅         | ✅           | ✅                       | ❌             |

-Let me know if you want examples with inheritance to really see this in action!

 ---